 During Holy Week of 1993, Bishop John Nevins approached Fr.
 Charles Sullivan concerning the formation of new Catholic community in the Iona section of Ft.
 Myers.

 On September 13, 1993, Fr.
-Sullivan moved to Iona to begin this formation.
+Sullivan moved to the Iona area to begin the formation of this parish.
 On December 2, 1993, the St. Columbkille Mission of Iona was elevated to the status of a parish.
-On Christmas Eve 1993, St. Columbkille Catholic Church celebrated its first liturgy in temporary quarters, a series of six modular units that would serve as a temporary church for the next five years.
+On Christmas Eve in 1993, St. Columbkille Catholic Church celebrated its first liturgy in temporary quarters, a series of six modular units that would serve as a church for the next five years.

-On January 1, 1996, a fund-raising campaign was begun for the construction of our new church.
-And October 6, 1997, the actual construction began.
+On January 1, 1996, a fund-raising campaign began for the construction of our new church, and October 6, 1997, actual construction began.

 At the onset of our parish it was believed that 500-600 households would be served.
-Yet amazingly our number was three times as much.
+Amazingly our number was three times as much!
 Within the first year the Knights of Columbus Council, Women’s Guild and Society of St. Vincent de Paul were organized.
 Family Faith Formation, Youth Group for junior and senior high school students, Adult Religious Education Program and Adult and Folk Choirs all formed.
 These groups have made a tremendous contribution to the parish community.

 To cultivate the spirit of prayer and devotion, a beautiful grotto dedicated to Our Lady of Guadalupe and Stations of the Cross were constructed on the parish grounds.